 Alabama, West Virginia, +12025Settled $35.8M

 The pattern in these state suits is similar to the federal MDL: attorneys general allege that Roblox knew about predator activity on the platform, marketed itself as safe for children anyway, and failed to implement adequate safeguards.
 Roblox denies the allegations and has continued to defend its safety practices in public statements.
-Families who believe their child was harmed can submit a free, confidential case review regardless of whether their state has filed its own action.
+Families who believe their child was harmed can pursue an individual claim regardless of whether their state has filed its own action.

 Who Qualifies to File a Roblox Lawsuit Claim

-Eligibility is reviewed individually by the legal team, but the general criteria for joining the federal MDL are below.
-If most of these apply to your family, you should request a free case review.
+Eligibility is reviewed individually by the attorney you consult, but the general criteria for joining the federal MDL are below.
+If most of these apply to your family, it is worth speaking with a licensed attorney.

 Does this sound like you?